-Yale Cultural Connections
+Yale Cultural Exhibitions

 For many people who participate in arts and culture, the experience involves a connection with particular people or acquaintances in their communities; social and family connections to get together with friends or family or to support friends or family; and are at places that are familiar, friendly and accessible.
 The Study at Yale encourages and facilitates our guests’ exploration of the diverse experiences offered by our hotel, Yale University and the neighboring community to deepen their connection with their surroundings.